Symptoms

 part of the normal flora of the human body.
 Those

-particularly at risk women on birth control pills, those
+particularly at risk are women on birth control pills,

 taking antibiotics frequently.
 Individuals with a poor